bukiro/PECS/README.md

 Run `ng serve` for a dev server, navigate to `http://localhost:4200` and never bother to go productive.
 Alternatively, run `ng build` to build the project, with the `--prod` flag for a production build.
 CAUTION: Definitely use `--optimization=false` and configure your initial budget with `"maximumError": "15mb"` in angular.json.
 PECS is a very complex piece of code and does not take kindly to minification.

-NEW: You can now download the whole package with a Windows/Linux/MacOS executable that requires no knowledge of Angular - see [releases](https://github.com/bukiro/PECS/releases).
+NEW: You can now download the whole package with a Windows/Linux executable that requires no knowledge of Angular - see [releases](https://github.com/bukiro/PECS/releases).
+The Linux executable currently still needs packages installed with `npm` to work.

 A modern computer or tablet should have no issues running PECS in a browser, but mind that it requires some processing power and has a lot of on-screen content, so the mobile version is to be enjoyed on a provisionary basis.
 PECS looks best in the Edge browser.